PrincetonUniversity/hpc_beginning_workshop/00_quick_start/README.md

-# HPC Quick Start Overview
+# HPC Quick Start

-Here we show how to transfer your files to Adroit and submit a job to the Slurm scheduler.
-To obtain the example materials, run this command:
+This quick start guide provides a demonstration of how to transfer your files to Adroit and run a job using the Slurm scheduler.
+There are examples for both Python and R scripts.
+To obtain the example materials, run this command in a terminal on your local machine:

 ```
 $ git clone https://github.com/PrincetonUniversity/gpu_programming_intro